 (1) Strongly Agree; (2) Agree; (3) Neither agree nor disagree; (4) Disagree; (5) Strongly Disagree

 Each of these items measures a variable, i.e., a construct about which we want to learn more.
-Sometimes, sets of similar items are dispersed in the same questionnaire.
-This helps researchers to probe different aspects of the same construct (or ‘latent variable’), by putting together information from all the related items.
+Sometimes, we might want to disperse sets of similar items across the questionnaire.
+This helps researchers to probe different aspects of the same construct (or ‘latent variable‘), by putting together information from all the related items.
 I will not go into any of this in more detail here, but if you want to find out more, this post has some additional information.

-Likert scales are very frequently used to measure constructs like satisfaction rates, attitudes towards different things, and more.
+We frequently use Likert scales when we want to measure constructs like satisfaction rates, attitudes towards different things, and more.
 They are very flexible and very useful, provided you use them carefully.

 Interpreting Likert scales

-Likert items and scales produce what we call ordinal data, i.e., data that can be ranked.
+Likert items and scales produce what we call ordinal data, i.e., data that we can rank.
 In the example above, people who select response (1) to item (d) are more fond of fish fingers and custard than people who choose responses (2), (3), (4) and (5).
 People who choose response (2) like this snack more than those who choose responses (3), (4) and (5), and so on.
-In addition to being ranked, ordinal data can be tallied: for example, I might want to divide by sample by age group, count how many people chose each of the responses, and compare results across ages.
-This, however, is almost the extent of what one can do with such data.
+In addition to ranking ordinal data, we can also tally them.
+For example, I might want to divide by sample by age group, count how many people chose each of the responses, and compare results across ages.
+This, however, is almost the extent of what one can do with ordinal data.

-The problem with Likert items is that many researchers –including the ones whose paper prompted this post– tend to use them in order to do things that they were never designed to do.
-Calculating average scores is one of them, and here’s why it’s wrong:
+The problem with Likert items is that many researchers –including the ones whose paper prompted this post– tend to use them for things that they were never designed to do.
+Calculating average scores is one of them, and here’s why it’s wrong.

-Imagine that ten survey participants were asked about their attitudes towards fish fingers and custard.
+Imagine that you are conducting a survey and ask ten participants about their attitudes towards fish fingers and custard.
 The table below shows a hypothetical distribution of answers:

 The wrong way to do it

-If I were interested in knowing the beliefs of a ‘typical person’ (whatever that might be), then might be tempted to calculate a mean score for this data.
+If I want to describe the attitudes of a ‘typical person’ (whoever that might be), then I might be tempted to calculate a mean score for this data.
 ‘Mean’ is a technical word for ‘average’.
 To do this, I might use the following formula:

 [(number of people who selected response 1)*(weighting of response 1) + (number of people who selected response 2)*(weighting of response 2)… (number of people who selected response n)*(weighting of response n)] / (total number of respondents)